Aetherinox/csf-firewall/docs/docs/install/integrations/docker.md

 <br />

-## Enable Docker Mode
+## Setup

-Open your CSF config file located at `/etc/csf/csf.conf` and change the following setting to the value `1`:
+Open your CSF config file :aetherx-axd-file: `/etc/csf/csf.conf` and change the following setting to the value :aetherx-axd-gear: `1`:

 === ":aetherx-axs-file-magnifying-glass: Find"